 The second is a whale-watching and angling tour.
 North Iceland boasts some of the most bountiful waters in the world in summer, and you are almost guaranteed to see at least one Humpback Whale as you gaze across the stunning fjord of Eyjafjordur.
-Other animals regularly seen include White-Beaked Dolphins and Atlantic Puffins, whereas Orcas, Blue Whales and even Belugas are spotted on rare occasions.
+Other animals regularly seen include White-Beaked Dolphins and Atlantic Puffins, whereas Orcas, Blue Whales, and even Belugas are spotted on rare occasions.

 The final tour on offer today is the most unique: a beer bath at the Beer Spa in the village of Dalvik.
-Though an unusual way to relax in a country with so many hot springs, the warm, young beer you will bathe in is said to have restorative properties, and adults are welcome to enjoy a pint with their dip.
+Though an unusual way to relax in a country with so many hot springs, the warm, young beer you will bathe in is said to have therapeutic properties, and adults are welcome to enjoy a pint with their dip.

-After a day of enjoying beautiful landscapes, hidden gems and an unforgettable excursion, you’ll retire for the night in Akureyri.
+After a day of enjoying beautiful landscapes, hidden gems, and an unforgettable excursion, you'll retire for the night in Akureyri.
 If you have the opportunity, this is a great town to explore before retiring.
 Nicknamed the Capital of the North, it is a cultural hot-spot, boasts some beautiful architecture, and has plenty of attractions worth seeing.

-One of the major attractions nearby is the village of Husavik, arguably the oldest settlement in Iceland; this village is even more renowned than Akureyri for its whale-watching opportunities, and you can set out into Skjalfandi Bay to search for the giants of the deep.
-You have the option of taking a traditional whale watching boat for more comfort, or a RIB vessel for added excitement and closer interaction with the animals.
+One of the major attractions nearby is the village of Husavik, arguably the oldest settlement in Iceland.
+This village is even more renowned than Akureyri for its whale-watching opportunities, and you can set out into Skjalfandi Bay to search for the giants of the deep.
+You have the option of taking a traditional whale watching boat for more comfort or a RIB vessel for added excitement and closer interaction with the animals.

 Husavik is also becoming increasingly known for being home to the Geosea Baths.
 This saltwater geothermal spa is unique in Iceland, and it is highly recommended for those who want an alternative relaxation experience.
 With its views overlooking the ocean, there are few better places to unwind.

-Its only competition in the area is with the Myvatn Nature Baths, which you can alternatively elect to organise entry to while booking.
+Its only competition in the area is with the Myvatn Nature Baths, which you can alternatively elect to organize entry to while booking.
 Located inland, by the spectacular Lake Myvatn, what this more traditional spa lacks in uniqueness it more than makes up for in amenities and size.